The Volunteer Income Tax Assistance (VITA) Program provides free tax returns and preparation services.

 - Data on all forms of income, including interest and dividend statements from banks (Forms 1099)

-- A copy of last year's state and federal returns, showing your income, if available.
+- A copy of last year's state and federal returns, showing your income as well as deductions, if available.

 - Total amount paid for day care over the year, if applicable.

 - information on health insurance, including a 1095-A, B and C or other Health Coverage Statements

 - Bank routing numbers and bank account numbers for direct deposit of their refund.